 Rev. Sharon Ketchum was installed as the first minister of the newly organized Unity Spiritual Center of Lansing in July 2016.

 Rev. Sharon lives in Lansing with her wife Maxine Thome, NASW ED and MSW, and a house filled with dogs and cats.
-Her son Damion Ketchum and his wife Darcy live in Toronto Canada with 2 children, Logan (14) and London (13) plus one who lives in their hearts (Luke who passed in 2021 at 16).
+Her son Damion Ketchum and his wife Darcy live in Toronto/London, Canada with 2 children, Logan (16) and London (14) plus Luke who lives in our hearts (Luke passed in 2021 at 16).
 Her daughter Dallas New lives in Wellington New Zealand.

 Rev. Sharon served on the Unity Worldwide Ministries board of trustees from 2014 - 2022.
 During that time, she was board liaison for the Music Team and also served on many of the Unity Worldwide Ministries' Task Teams, including Finance and Budget Team, Annual Summit Team.
 She served as Chair of the Board of Trustees of UWM from June 2018 to June 2019.